bodiyang/Taxcalc-Payroll/README.md

 Taxcalc-Payroll
 ==============

-Taxcalc-Payroll is an open-source microsimulation model for static analysis of USA federal payroll taxes.
+Taxcalc-Payroll is a microsimulation model for static analysis of USA federal payroll taxes.

-Welcome to join the project as a contributor or maintainer.

 Developed by: Bodi Yang, bodi.yang@aei.org